Community Health Nurse

 The Northwest Territories Health and Social Services Authority (NTHSSA) offers challenging and exciting careers in health and social services delivery and administration in Canada’s North.
 The Territorial Authority has service locations in communities across the territory and a staff of more than 1,600 serving over 43,000 residents of the NWT and 5,900 residents of the Kitikmeot Region of Nunavut.
 Challenging work, welcoming communities, and expanded opportunities are some of the benefits offered to employees of the NTHSSA.

-Located within the Tuktoyaktuk Health Centre and reporting directly to the Nurse in Charge the Community Health Nurse (CHN) is one of three CHNs who deliver community health services to a client population (predominantly Inuvialuit and Gwich’in).
-The Health Centre is the sole medical facility in the community and supports approximately 6,600 individual encounters per year.
+Located within the Fort McPherson Health Centre and reporting directly to the Nurse in Charge the Community Health Nurse (CHN) is one of three CHNs who deliver community health services.
+The Health Centre is the sole medical facility in the community and supports approximately 5,600 individual encounters per year.

-In Tuktoyaktuk the CHN and the NIC will be required to provide on-call coverage on a rotational basis during the evening and weekends to provide emergency nursing care.
+In Fort McPherson the CHN and the NIC will be required to provide on-call coverage on a rotational basis during the evening and weekends to provide emergency nursing care.

 Typically, the above qualifications would be attained by:

 This level of knowledge is commonly acquired through the successful completion of a Nursing Degree, 2 years recent nursing experience in an acute care setting or within a northern health center.

 An ability to obtain satisfactory criminal records check is mandatory.

 1st Floor, Alex Moses Greenland Building, 105 veterans way